Agriculture

 Emitters deliver water at a low operating pressure of 1 - 2 kg/cm2.
 Based on different factors like the soil type, the emitter discharge is in the range of 0.5 to 12 litres per hour (lph).
 Due to the low discharge, partial wetting of the root zones is observed.

-Benefits of Drip Irrigation in India
+What are the Key Benefits of Drip Irrigation in India?

 The uses of drip irrigation result in various benefits for Indian farmers, such as contributing to sustainable agricultural practices.
 Other key benefits include: